openstack-infra/zuul/doc/source/zuul.rst

   ``server=gearman.example.com``

 **port**
-  Port on which the Gearman server is listening ``port=4730``
+  Port on which the Gearman server is listening.
+  ``port=4730``

 gearman_server